-and Traditional Front or Top-Load.
+There are three basic washer types - High Efficiency Front-Load, High Efficiency Top-Load and Traditional Top-Load.
 HE front-load machines use less water and energy than top-loaders and usually offer more capacity.
 HE top-load machines also use less water and energy than a traditional machine.
 Since they have no agitator, there is more room in the wash basket for large items.
 Traditional machines are usually less expensive and still offer a wide range of sizes and features.
-You can read reviews of top rated machines at ConsumerSearch

 Have you ever weighed your laundry?
 A regular capacity washer (4.0 cubic feet) typically holds 12 to 16 pounds of laundry per load.
 Large capacity home washers (4.5 cubic feet) hold up to 20 pounds.
 Think of your routine and the size of your family.
 If you only need the large capacity for comforters and bulky items, a trip to the laundromat is much less expensive for this occasional use.

 If you are planning to stack your washer and dryer, a front-loading machine is the only option.
 If you have a small space, look for compact models.
 Get out that measuring tape before you go anywhere.
 Measure the laundry room space - height, width and depth - as well as the sizes of any appliances you plan to keep, measure the doorways and access areas, write it all down and take the tape measure with you when shopping.
 Consider noise levels if the washer is near living space.
 Front-loading machines are generally quieter than top-loading.

 Cost of Operation